 Wingate Studio publishes fine art etchings created by invited artists in collaboration with our master printers.
-The press advances the work of artists by presenting their work to the public through gallery shows, hosting museum and student groups, lectures, open studios, and by placing work in important public and private collections internationally.
+The press advances the work of artists by making their work accessible to the public through gallery shows, hosting museum and student groups, lectures, open studios, and by placing work in public and private collections internationally.

 Who We Are